Cristian Brocchi: Monza

 In October 2018, Brocchi was named the new head coach of Serie C club Monza, under the ownership of the former Milan duo of Silvio Berlusconi and Adriano Galliani.
 After failing promotion to the play-offs in his first season in charge, he successfully guided Monza to win the 2019–20 Serie C title.
 He was, therefore, confirmed for a third season at the helm of the club, with the explicit goal to bring the Brianzoli to Serie A for the first time in their history.

 In the 2020–21 Serie B season, Monza narrowly missed out on automatic promotion, finishing third, and was subsequently eliminated by sixth-placed Cittadella in the play-off semifinals.
 Following these results, Brocchi left Monza by mutual consent on 28 May 2021.

 Vicenza

 On 22 September, Brocchi was named as the new coach of Vicenza.
 Taking over with Vicenza in deep relegation trouble, he however failed to turn around the club's fortunes, and was dismissed on 11 April 2022.

 Kings League

-On November 2024, Brocchi was appointed as head coach for Kings League team FC Zeta Milano.
+In November 2024, Brocchi was appointed as head coach for Kings League team FC Zeta Milano.